f5devcentral/techxchange-gitops-lab/docs/infra-apps.md

 ### NGINX Ingress Controller Installation

-We will again leverage Argo CD to install NGINX Ingress Controller for us, leveraging Helm charts.
+We will again leverage ArgoCD to install NGINX Ingress Controller for us, leveraging Helm charts.

 1. Deploy NGINX Ingress Controller by running the following command in the Visual Studio Code terminal: